zdizzle6717/react-responsive-audio-player/README.md

 * `stayOnBackSkipThreshold`: a number value that represents the number of seconds of progress after which pressing the back button will simply restart the current track. **5** by default.

-* `style`: a React style object which is applied to the outermost div in the component. **undefined** be default.
+* `style`: a React style object which is applied to the outermost div in the component. **undefined** by default.

+* `onMediaEvent`: An object where the keys are [media event types](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) and the values are callback functions. **undefined** by default.

-None of these options is required, though the player will be functionally disabled if no `playlist` prop is provided.
+None of these options are required, though the player will be functionally disabled if no `playlist` prop is provided.

 ##Styling
 **IMPORTANT NOTES**